 Disney World vs Universal Studios: Tickets

-Tickets to either park are not cheap.
-Theme park vacations are not for those looking to save money!
+Tickets to the parks aren’t cheap.
+Theme parks do not make it easy to save money!
 However, they are worth it because each park is an experience that you can’t get anywhere else.

 Universal Studios Tickets